aws-samples/iceberg-streaming-examples/README.md

 The concepts seen here are applicable to PySpark or Scala programs with little effort.
 Remember that we just program the transformations and those are converted to a logical plan and then to native code via the Java Virtual Machine (JVM) or to native code using projects such as [Apache Data Fusion Comet](https://github.com/apache/datafusion-comet), [Velox](https://github.com/apache/datafusion-comet) or [Photon](https://www.databricks.com/product/photon).

 Why Java?
 Because why not, remember that this nowadays gets executed by the JVM ( until previous projects arise).
-Remember that with this approach we can use libraries in an easy way ( without the Scala/Python/Java 'mess'), we can program performant UDFs and there is a friendly local development environment (where you can debug everything) with different options.
+Remember that with this approach we can use libraries in an easy way ( without the Scala/Python/Java 'mess'), we can program performant UDFs and there is a friendly local development environment (where you can debug everything with breakpoints) with different options.

 The example uses maven profiles to automatically filter required libraries when deployed to [Amazon EMR](https://aws.amazon.com/emr/) ( the Spark and Iceberg libraries will be marked as provided) and therefore you will be using the optimized Spark runtime from EMR.
 The logging is implemented using [Log4j2](https://logging.apache.org/log4j/2.12.x/) ( where its config can be further tuned using EMR Serverless configs) as Spark uses it behind the scenes.